Huangshi: History

-In 845 BC Marquis Wen (文侯) Huang Meng (黃孟), or Huang Zhang (黃璋) moved the capital of the State of Huang from Yicheng to Huangchuan (present-day Huangchuan, Henan).
+In 845 BC, Marquis Wen (文侯) Huang Meng (黃孟), or Huang Zhang (黃璋) moved the capital of the State of Huang from Yicheng to Huangchuan (present-day Huangchuan, Henan).
 Huang Xi's descendants ruled State of Huang until 648 BC when it was destroyed by the State of Chu.
 The Marquis of Huang, Marquis Mu (穆侯) Huang Qisheng (黃企生), fled to the state of Qi.
 The people of Huang were forced to relocate to Chu.
 They settled in the region of present-day Hubei province, in a region known as the Jiangxia Prefecture (江夏郡) during the Han dynasty (206 BC-AD 220).

 On 9 March 1944, 18 CACW B-25s escorted by 24 P-40s bombed a foundry and floating docks at Huangshi in Hubei.
 They were intercepted by Japanese fighters from the 25th and 9th Sentai and lost 2 P-40s.

-Geography and climate
+Geography

 Huangshi is located in southeastern Hubei province, primarily along the southwestern bank of one of the major bends in the Yangtze River.
 It is located 100 km southeast of Wuhan, and borders Jiangxi province to the south.
 Its area was reported by the local government as 4583 km2; elsewhere, the number of 4630 km2 was given.
 The terrain is mostly small mountains and hills.
 The tallest mountain is 7 Summit Mountain with an elevation of 860 m above sea level.
 Huangshi is also located in a major lake district between Hunan's Dongting Lake and Jiangxi's Poyang lake and has dozens of large lakes.

+Climate

 Huangshi's climate is sub-temperate.
 Average annual temperature is 17 °C and precipitation is 1400 mm.
 There are 264 frost free days.
 It is possible to see limited snowfall between December and February.